-If you’ve attended one of my masterclasses (either online, or in-person), you’ve likely been invited to make a note of some things you feel grateful for, as part of the introductory exercises.
+If you’ve attended one of my masterclasses you’ve likely been invited to make a note of something you feel grateful for.
 So, what’s all the fuss about gratitude?
 What is an attitude of gratitude and how can it impact focus, motivation, and our ability to get things done?

 What is gratitude?